Farmer Mentor FAQs

 I want to start an apprenticeship program on my farm.
 How do I do it?

 There are many ways to set up work programs on your farm, so we cannot give you a one-size-fits-all approach.
 Consider what are your needs in terms of labor, and then also consider what you have to offer in exchange.
 Do you plan to provide room and board?
 A wage or stipend?
 Dedicated training or the opportunity for workers to access additional training (via CRAFT or other means)?
 It is important for a successful apprenticeship to be a reciprocal relationship, so don’t set about getting started just because you need an extra hand around the farm.
 Once you’ve figured out your needs (in terms of hours/week or weeks/season) and how you might be able to compensate, feel free to contact OGS if you want advice on a typical set-up for farms with comparable situations to yours.
 Be sure to check out our Adding Value to Apprenticeships resource page.

 What makes Apprentice Link different from other farm apprenticeship listings?

-The OGS Farm Network and Apprentice Link are run by the Organic Growers School, working to build a mutually supportive network of prosperous farmers, productive gardeners and informed consumers engaged in creating healthy communities.
+The OGS Farm Network and Apprentice Link are run by Organic Growers School, a 501c3 nonprofit working to build a mutually supportive network of prosperous farmers, productive gardeners, and informed consumers engaged in creating healthy communities.
 The farms associated with Apprentice Link are a thread in this network.